obiba/opal-doc/web-user-guide/administration/identity-providers.rst

 The optional fields are:

-* The *Label* is a human-readable name that will be displayed in the provider's signin button in the login page.
+* *Label* is a human-readable name that will be displayed in the provider's signin button in the login page.
 If missing, the name of the ID provider will be used.
-* The *Account Login* address allows the user to go to it's personal profile page in the ID provider interface (to chenge its password for instance) from the Opal login page.
+* *Account Login* address allows the user to go to it's personal profile page in the ID provider interface (to chenge its password for instance) from the Opal login page.
-* The *Groups* are the group that are to be automatically applied to any users signing in through this ID provider.
+* *Groups* are the group that are to be automatically applied to any users signing in through this ID provider.
-* The *Scope* is the scope value(s) to be sent to the ID provider to initiate the OpenID Connect dialog.
+* *Scope* is the scope value(s) to be sent to the ID provider to initiate the OpenID Connect dialog.
 This is provider dependent but usually ``openid`` is enough.
+* *Username Mapping* is an optional field name in the `UserInfo <https://openid.net/specs/openid-connect-core-1_0.html#UserInfo>`_ object which value will represent the Opal user name.
-* The *Groups Claim* is the field name in the `UserInfo <https://openid.net/specs/openid-connect-core-1_0.html#UserInfo>`_ object (that is returned by the ID provider) that contains the group names to which the user belongs.
+* *Groups Mapping by Claim value* is an optional field name in the `UserInfo <https://openid.net/specs/openid-connect-core-1_0.html#UserInfo>`_ object (that is returned by the ID provider) that contains the group names to which the user belongs.
 These will be automatically applied to the user's profile.
 Such field is `not one of the standard claims <https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims>`_ and needs to be explicitly set.
-The expected value type associated to this claim is either an array of strings, or a string which group names are separated by spaces.
+The expected value type associated to this claim is either an array of strings, or a string which group names are separated by spaces (or commas).
 In the case of Agate, the groups claim name is ``groups``.
+* *Groups Mapping by Javascript* is an optional Javascript code chunk that will process the `UserInfo <https://openid.net/specs/openid-connect-core-1_0.html#UserInfo>`_ object to extract a group name or an array of group names to which the Opal user will belong.

 .. note::